mgrman/BlazorWith3d/README.md

 ### Not gonna do for now
-- appInitialized message should be on renderer level, as it means replay state in general
-    - RESOLUTION seems to work well on app level for now

 - even generate structs for message arguments!
     - RESOLUTION not usable until Code generators can be chained (ie then the code can be memorypack usable)